Transat Telecom Reviews & Service Offerings

 Transat Telecom is not off by much but by tweaking a bit the pricing could be right there.
 Also, the fact that is only offering VDSL options at this time is limiting the number of customers it can reach.
 Having Cable not only will cause to have a wider reach but more plans to entice potential customers.

 In a final note, we believe the internet speeds Transat Telecom currently offers are just okay.
-There is need to offer higher tier speeds to satisfy the growing demands of streaming services in HDTV, Ultra HD or 4K.
+There is a need to offer higher tier speeds to satisfy the growing demands of streaming services in HDTV, Ultra HD or 4K.

 |Web Email Access:|